-- To provide URI students with firsthand direct international nonviolence and peace psychology training experiences within the context of a current post-conflict civil society building efforts in Nepal.
+- To provide URI students with firsthand direct international nonviolence and peace psychology training experiences within the context of a post-conflict society-building efforts in Nepal.

-- To offer opportunities to engage in collaborative training and cultural exchange experiences between URI students and Nepalese student counterparts, and leaders of NGO and community development organizations.
+- To offer opportunities to engage in collaborative training and cultural exchange experiences between URI and Nepalese students, and leaders of community development organizations.

-- To introduce students to the geography, ecology, economic, cultural, spiritual, social, political, and human dimensions of Nepal, an ancient land with a rich history located in the heart of Asia.
+- To introduce students to the geography, ecology, economy, culture, and the spiritual, social, political, and human dimensions of Nepal.

 Nepal Alternative Spring Break Description

 The program will run mid-March, during the URI semester spring break.
 Specific travel dates to be determined.
-This study abroad experience is offered exclusively through the the Center for Nonviolence & Peace Studies in cooperation with The University of Rhode Island’s Office of International Education.
-FOR TRIP DETAILS AND TO APPLY go to the URI Office of International Education Faculty-Led Trips for SPRING and complete the Trip and Scholarship Applications.
-Or contact the Center (874-9037) for more information, if you want to be included in this once in a lifetime experience.
+This study abroad experience is offered exclusively through the the Center for Nonviolence & Peace Studies in cooperation with URI’s Office of International Education.

 Learn more about Nepal